OpenZeppelin/koba/README.md

 ## Limitations

-`koba` currently does not support `immutable` variables, since there no equivalent mechanism for Stylus.
+`koba` currently does not support `immutable` variables, since there is no equivalent mechanism for Stylus.